hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![HPE GLBR API documentation ](/img/reference-document-for-hpe-glbr.png)

-*The above figure shows the three-panel of the interactive API reference documentation for one of HPE GreenLake API for Backup and Recovery.*
+*The above figure shows the three-panel of the interactive API reference documentation for one of HPE GreenLake APIs for Backup and Recovery.*

 ## Some tips and examples